Skip to main content

 Current Status: Adopted

 The Auditors Law of 2017 mandates all statutory auditors and audit firms to be subject to principles of professional ethics.
-Furthermore, according to the Law, the Cyprus Public Audit Oversight Board may adopt ethical standards for the audit profession in line with the IESBA Code of Ethics for Professional Accountants and relevant decisions of the European Commission.
-The Law also stipulates that, until the EC issues a decision, auditors in Cyprus must be subject to the requirements of the IESBA Code of Ethics as issued by IESBA.
+Furthermore, according to the law, the Cyprus Public Audit Oversight Board may adopt ethical standards for the audit profession in line with the IESBA Code of Ethics for Professional Accountants and relevant decisions of the European Commission.
+The law also stipulates that, until the EC issues a decision, auditors in Cyprus must be subject to the requirements of the IESBA Code of Ethics as issued by IESBA.

-The Institute of Certified Public Accountants of Cyprus (ICPAC), through its regulations, also requires all of its members, both auditors and non-auditors, to comply with the International Code of Ethics as issued by the IESBA (in English).
+The Institute of Certified Public Accountants of Cyprus (ICPAC), through its regulations, also requires all its members, both auditors and non-auditors, to comply with the International Code of Ethics as issued by the IESBA (in English).
 This is directly incorporated into ICPAC’s Members’ Handbook – revised on an ongoing basis to include the latest requirements.

 Current Status: Adopted